 - Committee Member, Research Subcommittee, Canadian Inflammatory Bowel Disease Nursing, October 2019 to present

 - Committee Member, Governance Committee, Xi Lambda Chapter, Winnipeg, Manitoba, Sigma Theta Tau International Honor Society of Nursing, October 2019 to present

 - Member, Investigations Committee, Saskatchewan Registered Nurses Association (SRNA), Regina, SK, September 2014 - October 2020

-- Member at Large - University of Saskatchewan College of Nursing Representative, Western & North-Western Region Canadian Association of Schools of Nursing (WNRCASN); February 2014 - present.
+- Member at Large - University of Saskatchewan College of Nursing Representative, Western & North-Western Region Canadian Association of Schools of Nursing (WNRCASN); February 2014 - October 2019.

 - Member, Canadian Nurses Association Medical-Surgical Nursing Certification Exam Committee, Canadian Nurses Association; August 2013 - August 2018.

 - Member, Rural Nurse Organization, January 2013 - present